 Since almond milk is mostly water, clearly the water you use will also have an impact on the taste of your almond milk.
 At the same time, there are some regions with exceptional tap water.
 So, it really comes down to your specific geographical source as to whether filtering offers any real benefits.
 My tap water has an alkali-esque quality in the aftertaste compared to filtered water which has a much brighter and sweeter flavor to it.
 As for my almond milk, the results were similar.
 The almond milk made with filtered water was a little sweeter and acidic in taste while the tap water produced almond milk slightly more basic with a metallic aftertaste.

 High-speed blenders are a must-have when it comes to making nut milks.
 They blend so thoroughly that they break down cell walls, making the almond milk incredibly smooth and creamy.
 The ratio of water to almonds is totally up to you.
-Start with a ratio of 1 cup almonds to 2 cups water.
+Start with a ratio of 1 cup (145 g) almonds to 2 cups (480 ml) water.
 If you’d like a thinner milk, use more water next time; for thicker milk, use less.
-Thin and light for your breakfast cereal, creamy and rich for your coffee, or mildly thick to enjoy straight from the glass – you can make the exact consistency you like.
-My go-to ratio is 1:4.
+My go-to ratio is somewhere between 1:3 and 1:4.

-As far as straining the milk goes, it’s up to you as well.
 If you plan on cooking with the milk (say, using it for curries or for simmering whole grains), you don’t even need to strain it.
-If you want to use it for your morning granola or just to drink it straight from a glass, strain it through a nut milk bag.
+If you want to use it for your morning granola or just to drink it straight from a glass, strain the milk through a nut milk bag.
 I used to use cheesecloth, but didn’t find them very practical.
-It always came apart (unless I doubled it or tripled it), and was impossible to wash.
+It always came apart (unless I doubled it or tripled it) and was impossible to wash.
 Nut milk bags work so much better because they are already bag-shaped, don’t stretch over time, are resistant to picking up stains or food odors, and can be machine washed.

 Tools You’ll Need